Chaac9/Setting-up-AD-Domain-RAS-NAT-DHCP-on-Windows-Server-and-Adding-a-Client-to-the-Domain.md/ActiveDirectoryDomainServices.md

-# Description of Roles and Features

-Active Directory Domain Services (AD DS):

-Domain Controller (DC) role:

-Dynamic Host Configuration Protocol (DHCP) service:

-Remote Access Service / Network Access Control (RAS / NAT):

-## Installing Active Directory Domain Services (AD DS) on Windows Server
+# Installing Active Directory Domain Services (AD DS) on Windows Server
 In this part, I installed AD DS to enable the Domain Controller role and create a domain from which clients could join.

 My first step was to rename the Windows Server to "DC-01", to easily identify it and to ensure a smooth transition when enabling the domain controller role and the configuration of additional services.